-Although it seems a bit dated by now, Full House (2004) still has much to enjoy, mainly the sparkling beauty of a young Song Hye Kyo (Autumn In My Heart, Worlds Within, That Winter The Wind Blows and Descendants Of The Sun, one of Korea's prime actresses for many years, and the cute energy and spunk of a young Rain (I'm A Cyborg, But That's Okay, A Love To Kill) in one of his first acting roles (so much for producers who told him he wasn't attractive enough to act unless he got double eyelid surgery first, which he refused to do).
+Although it seems a bit dated by now, Full House (2004) still has much to enjoy, mainly the sparkling beauty of a young Song Hye Kyo (Autumn In My Heart, Worlds Within, That Winter The Wind Blows, Descendants Of The Sun, and Encounter, one of Korea's prime actresses for many years, and the cute energy and spunk of a young Rain (film I'm A Cyborg, But That's Okay, Sang-doo Let's Go To School!, A Love To Kill) in one of his first acting roles (so much for producers who told him he wasn't attractive enough to act unless he got double eyelid surgery first, which he refused to do).
 He persisted with his desire to act (he already was a fine singer and dancer) and this drama was really his first big break that helped to make him a star; it also brought in rather monstrous ratings, starting around 25% and averaging over 40% by the last episodes.
 That's practically unheard of today.
 I'm glad Rain didn't listen to the naysayers!

 Although I still prefer Song Hye Kyo in her "weepers" (melodramas), this show and the romantic comedy Worlds Within with Hyun Bin, which I watched concurrently, clearly show her adept skills at comedy as well.
 Her characters in both shows often kept my interest when the story script got a bit trite and predictable at times.
 I think it's very important to have an actress you can easily identify with in Korean dramas, because the actresses are the heart of any show (that may not be politically correct to say today, but it's true! especially for female viewers) and K-dramas are so long and demand a commitment of many hours, so you absolutely have to enjoy watching the lead actress.
 She has to make it worth your while.

 What I've discovered about Song Hye Kyo is that her luminous beauty and confidence in acting makes any man she acts opposite instantly sexier and more interesting, which helps keep your eyes glued to your TV set or computer during a long romantic comedy with quite a bit of silliness going on.
 These two had a lot of chemistry together, especially in certain parts of the drama like the honeymoon sequences filmed in beautiful Thailand.
-This show also had a very lively soundtrack (OST) which you can download on iTunes (copy and paste the Hangul 풀하우 스 for the title in their search engine and it will come up, otherwise you will get the soundtrack for the old American TV show that had the same title - but not the same story).
+This show also had a very lively and fun soundtrack (OST, above).

 Ji Eun Han (Song Hye Kyo), is an aspiring novelist and scriptwriter, and she lives in a house called "Full House", built by her late father and gifted to her at his death; she has trouble making ends meet on this expensive, big house and one senses she's been living on an inheritance that won't last forever: eventually she is going to have to be published and experience financial success, instead of simply boasting that people on the internet like her stories.
 Will she ever be able to do it?